 For example, if a government finds out that many people die from heart issues, obesity or diabetes, they develop a strong interest and focus on that line.
 They vigorously address and campaign on lifestyle changes and proper diets for their people.
 They involve their health care systems in research to find proper medication to curb most of these issues.
 If they realize that child mortality rates are on the rise, they set aside resources and put up measures to help reduce child mortality.

-Importance of a Family Emergency Plan
+Why a Family Emergency Plan Is Important?

 It is necessary to have a family emergency plan ready.
 An emergency plan will help you protect your family in case of an emergency.
 The emergency plan is important in the following ways:

-- It helps you gather the information regarding
+- It helps you gather information regarding

 - any natural disaster around your area and how best to prepare for the disaster.